 - To successfully run such a space meeting the challenges of budget and space/location within a shared building.

-This exhibition will form part of CRAFT CUBED and is the theme of the inaugural curated exhibition, an examination of our home turf through an open callout and challenge, asking makers and thinkers of Contemporary Jewellery to examine what we each love/hate about our current landscape: To defend it, applaud it, question it, seek to improve, or damn it as you see fit.
+This exhibition will open as part of CRAFT CUBED and is the theme of the inaugural curated exhibition, an examination of our home turf through an open callout and challenge, asking makers and thinkers of Contemporary Jewellery to examine what we each love/hate about our current landscape: To defend it, applaud it, question it, seek to improve, or damn it as they see fit.

 HOW TO APPLY

 Download the Application Form and follow the instructions

 Schmück or Schmock?
 (Schmück = jewellery, Schmock = the ring of skin removed from the penis after circumcision).

 A slightly ambiguous comment made on a Facebook thread questioning the judicial choices that govern the official Schmück selection left us wanting to know more!
 (We are a long way from Germany, after all) Is your work Schmück?
 Or more Schmock?
 Is this a debate between highbrow and lowbrow?
 Is it a reference to art crafted from detritus?
 Is it about the act of judgement that deems a work unnecessary or unworthy and casts it aside?
 Is anyone out there actually making work about (or even with) Schmock?
 However you read the comment’s meaning – please send us a work that represents your interpretation!

 This exhibition will align with Schmück, the Munich Jewellery Week in Germany 2019

 Exhibition Dates: 8 March – 23 March 2019

 We are seeking work for exhibition that speaks to any or all of the above themes.
 They are deliberately left a little vague, in order to be shaped by what we hear back from artists practicing in or around Contemporary Jewellery.